notr3kt/arkv2.1/TOON Files/s1ngularity-master-instructions-v3.md

 User Correction (if applicable):
 [What the user said or how they corrected it]

-ARK Original Output:
+S1NGULARITY Original Output:
-[What ARK said/did that was wrong]
+[What S1NGULARITY said/did that was wrong]

-ARK Corrected Output:
+S1NGULARITY Corrected Output:
 [The corrected version]

 Root Cause Analysis: